Just in time for the American patriotic holidays, enjoy this collection of free patriotic knitting patterns from all over the world

 I also love designer Laura Gesin’s charming story of its development:

-As many of you know, I’m a teacher, and teachers recite this [the Pledge of Allegiance] with their students 180 days a year.
+I’m a teacher, and teachers recite this [the Pledge of Allegiance] with their students 180 days a year.

 “In my school, our principal recites the pledge over the PA most days.
 He also happened to mention how much he’d like one of my knitted hats earlier this year.
 (I made one for a teacher I was mentoring who wears it every day; I think my principal was slightly jealous since I’ve known him much longer than the new teacher!)
 When I asked about colors, he said he’d really (really) like a red, white, and blue one.